noi-techpark/odh-docs/source/howto.rst

 .. rubric:: Tourism

-#. :doc:`/howto/tourism/getstarted`.
-This howto describes the various
+#. :doc:`/howto/tourism/getstarted` Description of how to access and
-   filters available in the Tourism domain
+   manipulate data, the input data used, and the various filters available in the Tourism domain.
-#. :doc:`/howto/tourism/browse`.
-This howto provides information about
+#. :doc:`/howto/tourism/browse` Access to the open data provided
-   accessing the data originating from the Tourism domain.
+   within the Tourism domain.
-#. :doc:`/howto/tourism/tips`.
-This howto provides some simple use cases/API
+#. :doc:`/howto/tourism/tips` Mini howtos, tricks&tips, and use cases
-   calls and various tricks&tips for the Tourism domain.
+   for data in the Tourism domain.

 .. rubric:: Miscellaneous

-#. :doc:`/howto/authentication`.
-Developers and Code Contributors
-   have a dedicated tutorial to help them bootstrapping the environment and start coding right away.
+#. :doc:`/howto/authentication` Access to data that are not yet open
+   (mostly for internal use).

+#. :doc:`/howto/development` Set up your workstation to develop for
-#. :doc:`/howto/development`.
-This tutorial is still in development and
+   |odh|--This tutorial is still in development and not so useful at
-   not so useful at the moment!
+   the moment!

-#. :doc:`/howto/postman`.
-This howto guides you in the setup of Postman,
-   a popular API development environment.
+#. :doc:`/howto/postman` Setup of Postman, a popular API development

-#. :doc:`/howto/noievents`.
-In this howto you will learn how to enter
+   environment, to access data from the |odh|.

-   and modify NOI events directly from the |odh| portal.
+#. :doc:`/howto/noievents` Create and modify NOI events directly from
+   the |odh| portal.